 - Post-Traumatic Stress Disorder – Not all car accident injuries are physical.
 There are also mental, emotional, and psychological effects such as PTSD.

-- Whiplash – The strong and sudden impact of a car crash is an unnatural movement that your body cannot compensate for.
+- Whiplash – The strong and sudden impact of a crash is an unnatural movement that your body cannot compensate for.
 This results in the variety of muscle, ligament, and tendon injuries commonly referred to as whiplash.

 Car accident injuries are very serious and can cause detrimental effects on a victim’s overall health and wellness.
 It is important to immediately seek medical attention after a car crash, even if the injuries are not visible.

-Here are some causes of car accidents caused by the negligence, mistake, or ignorance of other drivers:
+Here are some common causes of car accidents caused by the negligence, mistake, or ignorance of other drivers:

 - Distracted driving.
 Complete and utter focus when driving is more important than people make it out to be.
-Texting, eating, reading, grooming, etc. behind the wheel has become one of the leading causes of car accidents today.
+Texting, eating, reading, grooming, etc. behind the wheel has become one of the leading causes of automobile accidents today.

 - Reckless driving.
 Running red lights, improper turns, and being aggressive on the road can cause serious accidents to other drivers.